shalvah/burns/README.md

 [![npm version](https://badge.fury.io/js/burns.svg)](https://badge.fury.io/js/burns)
 [![Build Status](https://travis-ci.org/shalvah/burns.svg?branch=master)](https://travis-ci.org/shalvah/burns)

-Burns is a zero-dependency Node.js module that lets you manage application events in a clean and consistent manner
+Burns is a zero-dependency Node.js module that lets you manage application events in a clean and consistent manner.
+Define your events in one place, define listeners to handle them, and fire them when you need to.

-## Getting Started
+## Usage
 ```
 npm install --save burns
 ```